kobotoolbox/docs/source/delete_project.md

 ## Deleting Projects From Your Project Dashboard

 In the Project Dashboard page hover over the far right side of the project you wish to delete.
 Click the three dot icon (circled) that appears and then click Delete.
-A dialogue box will appear that will require you to read and check a set warnings, before deleting the project from your KoBoToolbox account.
+A dialogue box will appear that will require you to read and check a set warnings, before deleting the project from your KoboToolbox account.

 ![image](/images/delete_project/dashboard.jpg)

 ## Deleting Projects From The Project Settings Page

 In the General window within the SETTINGS tab of the Project Page, click DELETE PROJECT AND DATA.
-A dialogue box will appear that will require you to read and check a set warnings, before deleting the project from your KoBoToolbox account.
+A dialogue box will appear that will require you to read and check a set warnings, before deleting the project from your KoboToolbox account.

 ![image](/images/delete_project/settings.jpg)